sansanfree/RBO/SiamRPN++-RBO/README.md

 Our code is based on [PySOT](https://github.com/STVIR/pysot) repository.
 You may check the original [README.md](https://github.com/STVIR/pysot/blob/master/README.md) of PySOT.

 ## 1. Environment setup
 This code has been tested on centos 7(Ubuntu is also OK), Python 3.6, Pytorch 1.1.0(Pytorch 1.2,1.3,1.4 and 1.5 are also OK, but for Pytorch 1.7.0 and above versions, the testing results will have slight difference), CUDA 10.0.
-Please install related libraries before running this code:

-python setup.py build_ext --inplace
+Please install related libraries in [INSTALL.MD]: and run this code: python setup.py build_ext --inplace

-### Add SiamRPN++-RBO to your PYTHONPATH
+#### Add SiamRPN++-RBO to your PYTHONPATH
 export PYTHONPATH=/path/to/SiamRPN++-RBO:$PYTHONPATH

 ## 2. Test